RobotLocomotion/drake-ros/drake_ros_bazel_installed/tools/skylark/ros2/README.md

 APIs to enforce RMW network isolation.
 To that end, a unique path must be provided (such as Bazel's `$TEST_TMPDIR`).

+**DISCLAIMER**
+: Isolation relies on `rmw`-specific configuration.
+Support is available for Tier 1 `rmw` implementations only.
+Collision rates are below 1% but not null.
+  Use with care.

 #### Metadata

 The `distro.bzl` file bears relevant ROS 2 workspace metadata for rules, tools,